*Note 11/28/19: Charis now uses they/them/their pronouns. This post was titled before that change.

 Are there supportive objects or clothing or anything that minimize AS’s effect on your activities?

 I have and use several pairs of Imak brand compression gloves made for arthritic hands.
 I have had extreme pain in my hands and wrists and the gloves provide compression and stability and also reduce inflammation.

 I wear wrist braces off and on during the day for my wrist pain.

 I use a cane for support if I expect to be standing for longer than 5 minutes or so, and my wheelchair if I will be standing or walking for longer than thirty minutes.

 I have always had tight IT bands (outer hip down to the knee), whether or not that is related to AS, and I use a foam roller to alleviate that tightness so I can walk without pain there.

 I use a pillow when I’m traveling or expect to be sitting for a while.

-I use a jar opener rubber thingy to open lids.
+I use a jar opener adapter to open lids.